openstack/grenade/README.md

 # Goals

-* Install base Folsom (trunk) OpenStack for reference to upgrade
 * Install base Essex OpenStack using stable/essex DevStack
 * Perform basic testing (exercise.sh)
 * Create some non-default configuration to use as a conversion reference
+* Install base Folsom (trunk) DevStack to support the upgrades
-* Run upgrade script preserving (running?) instances and data
+* Run upgrade scripts preserving (running?) instances and data

 # Terminology